 To me it seems that this was the opinion of Job and God himself who agreed with Job.

 The friends of Job said: "God is just".
 God said they were wrong.
 Point blank.
 At point blank range.
 There is no way to misinterpret this because the entire Book of Job shows this.

 The first statement is that Job was without sin.
 So trying to fudge the variables here does not work.
 Trying to make it that there were other faults is clearly not what it says.
 Then the whole story of how God caused him to suffer in order to win a debate with Satan just shows the point.
 Because you want to win a debate with someone does not give you cause to make someone else suffer.
-This is the clear position of the narrator.
-The Book of Job and Schopenhauer are in clear agreement.
+This is the clear position of the narrator of The Book of Job

 What enrages people is that the Rambam understands the Torah thorough the eyes and world view of Aristotle.
 And that he is not embarrassed about that makes it worse.
 At least he could try to hide where he gets his ideas from like everyone else.
 And what makes it even worse is that no one can claim to understand the Torah better than the Rambam unless they want to seem like an arrogant, ignorant fool.
 Thus people just ignore the Rambam when it comes to the world view of Torah.